qunosteve/digest/the-ape-society-digest/community-projects/amphitheatre/expeditions-cross-project-collabs.md

 After Phase 4 is completed and the builders of the Amphitheatre have established an efficient development process for integrating custom gear, the Amphitheatre will open its doors to collaborations with other Cardano NFT projects/collections.
 These collaborations will be called "Expeditions".
 Expeditions will be an event that rewards the winner (Explorer class ape) with a mythical item .&#x20;

+Update 6/26/2023 - We have been in discussions with fellow community members and there might be different ways to earn Mythical gear from expeditions in the future via more interative means.
+More to come.

 ### Amphitheatre Expedition objectives

 1. **Provide unique Amphitheatre utility for Explorers**\